nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command history traversal mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `CommandBox` will be initialised, which in turns initialises the `CommandHistory` that is contained within.
-Since command history is empty, `previousCommands`will be empty.
+Since command history is empty, `previousCommands` will be empty.

 Step 2.
-The user enters a command `add n/Project m/CS2103T d/2022-10-18 t/lowPriority`.
-Upon entering a new
-command, `CommandBox#handleButtonPressed(KeyEvent)` is called, which in turn calls `CommandHistory#add(String)` to stores this command into `previousCommands`.
+The user enters a command `add -n Project -m CS2103T -d 2022-10-18 -t lowPriority`.
+Upon entering a new command, `CommandBox#handleButtonPressed(KeyEvent)` is called, which in turn calls `CommandHistory#add(String)` to stores this command into `previousCommands`.